Westboro Baptist Church: Other criticisms

 A number of critics have alleged that the actions of WBC are merely a ploy to receive publicity, and argue that ignoring it completely would be more effective than counter-protests.

 Political commentator Bill O'Reilly frequently criticizes WBC, and has called them "evil and despicable".
 During Snyder v.
 Phelps, he offered to pay Albert Snyder's legal costs.
 Documentary filmmaker Michael Moore has also criticized WBC.
 In response to WBC's protests after the Sandy Hook shooting, rapper Mac Lethal criticized the group.
 Heavy metal singer and former Black Sabbath frontman Ozzy Osbourne also denounced the group in 2010 when the WBC made a parody of the song "Crazy Train" for a picket they held during the Snyder v.
-Phelps Supreme Court hearing with lyrics promoting their ideology, stating “I am sickened and disgusted by the use of ‘Crazy Train’ to promote messages of hate and evil by a ‘church.'”
+Phelps Supreme Court hearing with lyrics promoting their ideology, stating "I am sickened and disgusted by the use of 'Crazy Train' to promote messages of hate and evil by a 'church.'"

 Former members

 Since 2004, over 20 members of WBC, mostly family members, have left the organization and the Phelps family.
 Several of them have accused WBC of brainwashing.

 Mark Phelps, estranged son of WBC's founder, Fred Phelps, left the organization in 1973 and began "formal healing therapy in 1988 and worked toward healing and restoration, overcoming the horrible pain and fear from the 19 years of living with" his father.
 Mark was re-baptized in a local church in 1994 and stated: "If I had to take my family to court and convict them of being followers of Christ, I am not sure where I would find the evidence."

 Libby Phelps-Alvarez, a granddaughter of the late Fred Phelps and daughter of Fred Phelps Jr. left WBC in 2009.
 In 2017, she released a book entitled Girl on a Wire: Walking the Line Between Faith and Freedom.
 The book documents her years in WBC and what lead up to her departure.
 Phelps-Alvarez is now an advocate for gay equality.

 Zach Phelps-Roper is the grandson of Fred Phelps and the fourth sibling of the Phelps-Roper family to leave WBC (besides Megan and Grace mentioned below, brothers Joshua and Noah have also left).
 After attempting to leave the organization five times previously, he finally left in 2014 after his views began to change.
 He now preaches about a life of empathy and unconditional love.

-Danielle Phelps, granddaughter of Fred Phelps, left the church in 2014 shortly after her grandfather's death.
-She is openly gay and joined the US Marine Corps after leaving the church.
-In an interview with Harry Robinson on the All Out Attack Podcast, Danielle revealed that Steve Drain, father of Lauren Drain and one of the elders of the church after Fred Phelps's death, and the rest of his family, had reportedly been excommunicated from the church.